Dogru-Isim/eduroam_vuln_presentation_ctf_challenge/README.md

 **Hint 3 (big lead)**

 <details>
-Can you see what SQL query is running when you provide a json object as the password?
+Can you see what SQL query is running when you provide a JSON key:value pair as the password?
 Remember, no type checking so you can give a json object as password
 </details>
 <br>